John Hay: McKinley years

 John Hay was sworn in as Secretary of State on September 30, 1898.
 He needed little introduction to Cabinet meetings, and sat at the President's right hand.
 Meetings were held in the Cabinet Room of the White House, where he found his old office and bedroom each occupied by several clerks.
 Now responsible for 1,300 federal employees, he leaned heavily for administrative help on his old friend Alvey Adee, the second assistant.

-Hay believed that America's most valuable foreign relationship "by far" was its relationship with the United Kingdom.
-As Secretary of State he did everything he could to cultivate a positive relationship with the British Empire.
+Hay believed that America's most valuable foreign relationship "by far" was its relationship with Great Britain.
+As Secretary of State he did everything he could to cultivate a positive relationship with London.
 Eventually this proved successful, one example of this success being the Hay–Pauncefote Treaty.
 Hay formed a habit of confiding in the British, and sharing sensitive intelligence with them, while at the same time shutting out the governments of Spain, France, Germany and Russia.
 Senator Mark Hanna remarked that "Hay and McKinley are outrageously pro-British."
 The French ambassador remarked that "Hay is friendly to the British and unfriendly to us, we should regard him with much suspicion."

 By the time Hay took office, the war was effectively over and it had been decided to strip Spain of her overseas empire and transfer at least part of it to the United States.
 At the time of Hay's swearing-in, McKinley was still undecided whether to take the Philippines, but in October finally decided to do so, and Hay sent instructions to Day and the other peace commissioners to insist on it.
 Spain yielded, and the result was the Treaty of Paris, narrowly ratified by the Senate in February 1899 over the objections of anti-imperialists.